 I understand safety is relative, but during our time in Lake Atitlán and Antigua, I felt very safe as a female digital nomad.

-Rest assured that all of the locations I feature above, while they may certainly be less frequented, are not unaccustomed to seeing foreign tourists.
+Rest assured that all of the locations I feature above, while they may be less frequented, are accustomed to seeing foreign tourists.

-As for if Guatemala is a good country for digital nomads, it simply depends on your nomadic lifestyle.
+As for whether Guatemala is a good country for digital nomads, it simply depends on your nomadic lifestyle.

 I personally think Guatemala is so underrated for travel and nomadism!

-It has an incredibly rich indigenous culture(s), natural beauty, and colonial history, an amazing food/drink scene pretty much anywhere you go, and so many adventurous activities around every corner.
+It has an incredibly rich indigenous culture(s), natural beauty, and colonial history.
+There’s also a fantastic food and drink scene everywhere you go, and tons of adventurous activities around every corner.

-All that said, if you are more of an adventurous digital nomad Guatemala would be RIGHT up your alley.
-I have no doubt that if you go and leave, you’d immediately start itching to go back as soon as possible — as I am! 🇬🇹
+If you are more of an adventurous digital nomad, Guatemala would be RIGHT up your alley.
+I do not doubt that if you go and leave, you’d immediately start itching to go back as soon as possible — as I am! 🇬🇹

 I hope this digital nomad guide helps plan your stay in Guatemala!
 Please drop me a comment below with your expectations, experiences, or questions.